Dites33/AA/README.md

 If the above methods do not work:

 You can find your community folder by going into FS2020 general options and enabling developer mode.
 You will see a menu appear on top.
 Go to tools and virtual file system.
 Click on watch bases and your community folder will be listed in one of the folders.
-Please make sure you're copying the whole "Livrees Azgharie Airlines" folder into your community package folder.
+Please make sure you're copying the whole "AA-Stable" folder into your community package folder.

 # Issue Tracking
 If you require support with the liveries, please use GitHub issues to track new features or bugs.